-The New York edition covers the entire content of Professor Scafidi's pioneering two-credit-hour Fashion Law course.
+The New York online edition covers the entire content of Professor Scafidi's pioneering two-credit-hour Fashion Law course.

 The Silicon Valley edition covers special topics in fashion law with a technology focus, with sessions at the headquarters of leading brands.
-This year will once again include Apple HQ in Cupertino, with more to be announced for the 2023 edition - the 2022 edition had to postponed due to the ongoing impact of the COVID-19 pandemic on Silicon Valley offices!
+Details to be announced for the 2023 edition - the 2022 edition had to postponed due to the ongoing impact of the COVID-19 pandemic on Silicon Valley offices!

 Silicon Valley: $975, which includes all expenses associated with the program (except for room and board), including printed materials and special events.
-A special reduced rate is available for attendees of both the online and Silicon Valley editions!
+A special reduced combined rate will be available for attendees of both the online and Silicon Valley editions!